Of all the things you need to know about photography, learning how to hold a camera is probably the easiest skill on the

 Nice and comfortable.
 Her palm is facing up with the inside of her wrist facing her body.

-She also has her left arm jammed up against her body to give extra support and prevent movement.
+She also has her left arm jammed up against her body to give extra support and prevent movement in photos.
 Admittedly, it’s not always possible, because of some of the crazy positions you get into as a photographer, but as much as possible, keep your left arm against the front of your body.

 Her thumb and middle finger are ideally placed to turn the zoom ring.
 Her thumb and index finger can easily turn the focus ring, while the rest of her hand still supports the lens and camera.

 I have small hands and a sizeable camera, but I can easily support my camera body in the heel of my hand with my thumb and fingers around the lens.